-Master of Psychology (Clinical)
+The School of Psychology

 About the program

-The primary objective of the Masters of Psychology (Clinical) Degree is to provide advanced education in the professional practice of psychology.
-The training is based on a scientist-practitioner model and is designed to prepare students with the knowledge and applied skills required by a registered practicing psychologist with an emphasis in the area of program specialisation (i.e., Clinical Psychology).
+The primary objective of the Master of Psychology (Clinical) Degree is to provide advanced education in the professional practice of Psychology.
+The training is based on a scientist-practitioner model and is designed to prepare students with the knowledge and applied skills required by a registered practising psychologist with an emphasis in the area of program specialisation (i.e., Clinical Psychology).
 The program draws from a range of theoretical perspectives informed by contemporary research and practice.
 The Masters by Coursework Degree integrates coursework, research and practical placement experience.
 Students complete a series of placement experiences under the supervision of highly qualified and experienced Supervisors, and apply best practice models to a professional standard.
 Upon successful completion of program requirements, graduates are eligible to apply for full registration as a Psychologist, full membership of the APS, and associate membership of the APS College of Clinical Psychologists.
 Show less

-The Master of Psychology (Clinical) program comprises 16 subjects, as follows:
+The Master of Psychology (Clinical) program comprises 14 subjects, as follows: